RaphaelOmeike/VotingApp-MVC/README.md

 # Food Connect

-Welcome to **Voting App**, a platform designed to make the voting space digitized and makes the balloting process easier at the point of a click.
+Welcome to **Voting App**, a platform designed to make the voting space digitized and eases the balloting process at the point of a click.

 ## 🌟 Overview